barretthinson/python-pachyderm/README.md

 ## Testing

+To run the test suite, start by deploying Pachyderm and then running `pachctl port-forward`.
+This is how the python-pachyderm tests will connect to the Pachyderm cluster.

-To run the test suite, you can simply run `tox`.
+Once you're set up, you can run all tests by simply running `tox`.

 To iterate on tests, we recommend running:
 ```